Reading & Phonics

 Our children:

-• Learn the 44 sounds and their corresponding letters or letter groups using simple, effective prompts.
+• Learn to read and write the 44 sounds and the corresponding letter/letter groups using simple prompts.

-• Read and write ‘red words’—those with less common spelling patterns.
+• Read and write ‘red words’ these are words that have less common spelling patterns.

 ‘Parents are overwhelmingly supportive, commenting very positively on the school’s many strong features’…